prisma/ecosystem-tests/databases/heroku-pgbouncer/README.md

 ## How to run this locally

-### Heroku authentication

-A heroku token needs to be set with the environment variable `HEROKU_API_KEY`.
-You can find it in our internal 1Password E2E vault.

-Alternatively, you can login using `heroku login`.

 ### Environment variables

 The environment variable `DATABASE_CONNECTION_POOL_URL` should point to a Heroku postgres database that uses PgBouncer.